q9design/nimble/node/elements/lib/README.md

 			- this['anyname'] = anyname.html contents.
 			- var dom = your custom tag's shadow dom object.

-		- *.html file content is provided to created.js as this['filename'] property.
+		- *.html file content is provided to created.js as a this['filename'] property.

 Standard npm packages may be added to your application